SeifFahmy/Portfolio/README.md

 # Portfolio
-A public portfolio of programmes I've created
+A public portfolio of projects I've created